Murder of T. Maniam: Judgement

 Besides, even though Julaiha herself had expressed that she hope for a chance to reconcile with her husband, the other evidence like her threats to kill Maniam and her declaration to the landlady and other people that the house belonged to her prior to her husband’s death, and the discrepancies in her statements and testimony had largely proven the opposite, and since she clearly had a motive to engineer her husband’s death, Julaiha should be guilty of murder.

 As such, JC Choo convicted all three defendants of murder, and sentenced all three of them to death by hanging.

 Appeals

 After the conclusion of the trial in the High Court, Venkatesan, Chandran, and Julaiha appealed against their respective death sentences to the Court of Appeal.
 All of them argued against Ravichandran’s credibility as a witness and they raised the same arguments and defences as they did in the High Court.
 The appeals were all rejected in July 2000.

 Later, Julaiha appealed for clemency from the President of Singapore, which was the last resort for death row inmates in Singapore to escape execution, as it would allow their sentences to be commuted to life imprisonment if successful.
-On 5 February 2001, it was confirmed by her new lawyer, R Palakrishna,n that President S R Nathan declined her appeal for clemency, thus finalizing her death sentence, and she was set to hang in a short period of time.
+On 5 February 2001, it was confirmed by her new lawyer, R Palakrishnan, that President S R Nathan declined her appeal for clemency, thus finalizing her death sentence, and she was set to hang in a short period of time.